 - Staff Holidays

 - Ken and Toby Baker Award

 - Donated Leave (20.6-20.6.8)

-When terminating employment, what happens to my vacation and sick leave hours on record?
+When terminating employment, what happens to my annual and sick leave hours on record?

-Upon receiving termination paperwork from the employee's department, an employee is paid out any remaining vacation hours the pay period after their final check.
-This is figured by the hourly rate times hours of vacation.
+Upon receiving termination paperwork from the employee's department, an employee is paid out any remaining annual leave hours the pay period after their final check.
+This is figured by the hourly rate times hours of annual leave.
 An employee is paid out sick leave hours ONLY if he/she has been employed for 10 years or more.
 If that is the case, the employee is paid 10% of the total sick leave hours still on record times the hourly rate.
-(If a terminating employee is negative in either sick or vacation hours, it will be taken from their final paycheck.)
+(If a terminating employee is negative in either sick or annual hours, it will be taken from their final paycheck.)

 Can I take leave without pay?

 Yes.
 The department will need to send paperwork to the payroll office indicating what dates the employee is taking without pay.
 If the employee is to be gone a few days in the pay period, the salary is again figured on a percentage basis (the number of days worked divided by the days in the pay period).
 If the employee is on Leave of Absence for a number of hours, then it will be figured by the hourly rate times hours not worked and subtracted from the pay period salary.
 If the employee will be on Leave of Absence for an entire pay period or more, his/her paycheck will be stopped entirely until the department indicates that the employee is returning to work.